keybase/book-content/D-docs/08-crypto/01-key-exchange.md

 	// Get messages on the channel.
 Only poll for `poll` milliseconds.
 If the timeout
 	// elapses without any data ready, then `io.ErrNoProgress` is returned as an error.
 	// Several messages can be returned at once, which should be processes in serial.
-	// They are guarnateed to be in order; otherwise, there was an issue.
+	// They are guaranteed to be in order; otherwise, there was an issue.
 	// On close of the connection, Get returns an empty array and an error of type `io.EOF` Get(I SessionID, receiver DeviceID, seqno Seqno, poll int) (msg [][]byte, err error) }